jie65535/awesome-balatro/README.md

 - [BalatroQuickLoad](https://github.com/TsunamiinFantasy/BalatroQuickLoad) - I made this module for quick file reads.
 Repeatedly switching to the main menu was too painful. by [@TsunamiinFantasy](https://github.com/TsunamiinFantasy)
 - [Rumble](https://discord.com/channels/1116389027176787968/1214561899014918165) - Enables controller rumble support. by `@WilsontheWolf`
 - [Free Reroll](https://discord.com/channels/1116389027176787968/1215870212847698020) - Rerolls are free!
 It may ruin your game experience. by `@Tianjing`
+- [IncreaseJokerCap](https://github.com/AkitaAttribute/IncreaseJokerCap) - Increase Base Joker Capacity. by [@Akita Attribute](https://github.com/AkitaAttribute)
+- [ReplaceJokers](https://github.com/AkitaAttribute/ReplaceJokers) - A mod to replace all jokers.
+Can be used to make runs that only have a select few jokers. by [@Akita Attribute](https://github.com/AkitaAttribute)

 ### Jokers
 - [LushMod](https://github.com/lusciousdev/LushMod) - Pack with 9 jokers with some interesting effects. by [@lusciousdev](https://github.com/lusciousdev)